d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 ### Tool Used
 * Rubeus
 ### Tool Description
 Rubeus is a specialized C# toolset designed for raw Kerberos interaction and abuse, primarily used in Windows Active Directory (AD) environments.
-It acts as an advanced credential extraction and manipulation tool, allowing attackers and red teams to interact directly with the Windows Kerberos client subsystem to bypass normal authentication, forge tickets, and perform lateral movement.
+It acts as an advanced credential extraction and manipulation tool, allowing individuals and red teams to interact directly with the Windows Kerberos client subsystem to bypass normal authentication, forge tickets, and perform lateral movement.
 Rubeus is frequently used to automate complex Kerberos ticket attacks, with its functionality heavily adapted from Benjamin Delpy’s Kekeo project.
 ## Key Kerberos Ticket Attacks Supported by Rubeus
 Rubeus supports a wide range of attack techniques, including:
 * **Kerberoasting**: Rubeus automates the process of querying Active Directory for service accounts with Registered Service Principal Names (SPNs), requesting Ticket-Granting Service (TGS) tickets, and extracting them for offline password cracking.
 * **AS-REP Roasting**: It targets user accounts that have the "Do not require Kerberos preauthentication" option enabled.
 Rubeus requests AS-REP responses from the domain controller, which can then be subjected to offline brute-force attacks to retrieve plaintext passwords.
 * **Pass-the-Ticket (PtT)**: Rubeus can extract Ticket-Granting Tickets (TGTs) or service tickets from the memory of a compromised system (LSASS) and inject them into new sessions to move laterally without needing the user's password.
-* **Golden Ticket Forgery**: Rubeus can forge TGTs that grant permanent, unauthorized domain administrator access, assuming the attacker has obtained the Key Distribution Service (KDS) account hash.
+* **Golden Ticket Forgery**: Rubeus can forge TGTs that grant permanent, unauthorized domain administrator access, assuming the individual has obtained the Key Distribution Service (KDS) account hash.
-* **Silver Ticket Forgery**: It allows for the creation of fraudulent service tickets, giving attackers access to specific services (like CIFS or MSSQL) without requiring interaction with the domain controller.
+* **Silver Ticket Forgery**: It allows for the creation of fraudulent service tickets, giving individuals access to specific services (like CIFS or MSSQL) without requiring interaction with the domain controller.
 * **Diamond Tickets**: Rubeus is used in the creation of diamond tickets—a more modern, stealthier approach to ticket forgery that interacts with the KDC to create customized tickets.
 ## Key Features and Operational Advantages
 * **In-Memory Execution**: Rubeus is designed to operate entirely in memory, often avoiding file-based antivirus detection.
 * **No Administrative Rights Needed**: Unlike Mimikatz, which often requires local administrator privileges to interact with LSASS, Rubeus can perform many actions (like ticket requests) as a standard domain user.
-* **OPSEC Friendliness**: Rubeus can be configured to prevent caching tickets on the target host and can request only RC4-encrypted tickets, which are faster to crack, to reduce the time an attacker spends on the system.
+* **OPSEC Friendliness**: Rubeus can be configured to prevent caching tickets on the target host and can request only RC4-encrypted tickets, which are faster to crack, to reduce the time an individual spends on the system.
 * **Targeting Ticket Encryption**: It supports extracting TGS tickets and formatting them directly for popular cracking tools such as Hashcat and John the Ripper.
 ## Detection and Mitigation
 * Due to its power, security teams (Blue Teams) monitor for Rubeus activity through:
 * **Process Monitoring**: Detecting rubeus.exe or suspicious .NET assembly loads.
 * **Command Line Logging**: Monitoring for Rubeus-specific commands like asktgt, asktgs, kerberoast, or ptt.
 * **Active Directory Auditing**: Monitoring for abnormal TGT requests and auditing accounts with Kerberos preauthentication disabled.
-* **Note: Rubeus is commonly used by red teams and threat actors to exploit weak service account passwords, improper privilege assignments, and excessive delegation settings in AD environments.**
+* **Note: Rubeus is commonly used by red teams and individuals to exploit weak service account passwords, improper privilege assignments, and excessive delegation settings in AD environments.**
 * **Used for**: Kerberos Ticket Attacks
 ### Kerberos Ticket Attack Technique Demonstration Using Rubeus
 ```